treagod/docs/docs/raw_middleware.md

-**Important note: Using the raw middleware is not recommended since it is a global handler which most of the time is reserved for the core functionality.**

 In Grip raw middlewares are mentioned as handlers, when creating a handler you include the `HTTP::Handler` module and define a call/1 function.

 ```ruby